hafeild/entities/README.md

 alias group will make up a node in the final social network (the extraction of which has yet to be implemented).

-# Installing
+# Installing and running

+## Step 1.
-Clone this directory onto a webserver that has PHP 5.5+ and Java JDK 1.8 or higher installed.
+Clone this directory onto a webserver that has PHP 5.5+ and Java JDK 8 or higher installed.

+## Step 2.
 Copy `conf-EXAMPLE.json` to `conf.json` and edit it.
 Note that you can must choose where to store original texts (must be writable by the apache user) and what database to use to store metadata.
 Any database that can be used with PHP Data Objects is okay to use.

+## Step 3.
 Install https://github.com/dbamman/book-nlp with the supporting models.
 Copy or symlink the `book-nlp` directory to the `when-entities-interact` directory (`book-nlp` should be a subdirectory).

+## Step 4.
-Make a copy or simlink to the `book-nlp/files/` directory in the `when-entities-interact` directory.
+Make a copy or symlink to the `book-nlp/files/` directory in the `when-entities-interact` directory.
+E.g.,

+    ln -s book-nlp/files .

+## Step 5.
 Download remaining dependencies and compile the Java side of things by running:

     ./make.sh

+## Step 6.
+Start the BookNLPServer by running the `run-java-server.sh` script:

+    ./run-java-server.sh

 # Development